aws-samples/eks-saas-gitops/terraform/README.md

 ```

 ### Step 2: Run the Installation Script
 Our `install.sh` script streamlines the provisioning process.
-Specify paths to your public and private SSH keys, the clone directory, and `known_hosts`.
+Specify paths in the following order: public SSH key, private SSH key, the clone directory, and `known_hosts`.

 ```bash
 ./install.sh ~/.ssh/id_rsa.pub ~/.ssh/id_rsa path/to/my-directory ~/.ssh/known_hosts
 ```

 > **Important**: Replace placeholder values with your actual file paths.
-The `clone_directory` is the destination for generated files.
+The `clone_directory` is a destination that you want to store the sample applications source code in your local machine.
+The code created in this directory will be used to create the git repositories on AWS CodeCommit.

 ### Step 3: Accessing the Environment